 Another drawback to Invisalign is that it may not be the most ideal treatment option for more severe cases.
 Some malocclusions are still best served by traditional braces.

 To learn more about the pros and cons of braces and Invisalign and to see which may be the best to treat your unique smile needs, a consultation with a certified orthodontist is recommended.
 Dr. Williams and his team at Rose Rock Dental treat patients of all ages, using the very latest in treatment options.
-If you are ready to learn more about which treatment option may be right for you, call Rose Rock Orthodontics at 580-540-3211.
+If you are ready to learn more about which treatment option may be right for you, contact Rose Rock Orthodontics at 580-540-3211.